c2mon/c2mon/docs/src/getting-started.md

 ---

+## Using Kubernetes

+Are you a Kubernetes user?
+You can quickly create the full C2MON stack described below using the [K8S Quickstart](user-guide/kubernetes_config).
+Alternatively, read on to learn how to create a C2MON stack step by step!

 ## Running the server

 The first thing to do is to get a C2MON server up and running.
 The server is a standalone application that receives data from acquisition processes (DAQs) and pushes it to client applications.